+Paid geolocation, allows marketers to target specific locations.
+Location targeting can be easily set on Instagram.
 For example, student subscription ads may be advertised only in the area of universities in their favorite social networks.

 Professional marketers use a combination of retargeting and paid geolocation to activate their ad campaigns.

-How to use geo-location?
+How to use geolocation?

 This allows having more optimized ads for a lower cost.

-In one-third of them, they installed facial recognition and contactless payment to understand who their customers are and how they think.
+In one-third of them, they installed facial recognition and contactless payment to understand who their customers are, and how they think.

-TREND #23: User-generated content to ease marketers’ minds
+6. Instagram Trends: User-generated content to ease marketers’ minds

 How to handle user-generated content on social media?

-Why brands should use user-generated content?
+Still, the question arises!
+Why should brands use user-generated content?

-It keeps both parties satisfied – private profile is getting exposure, meanwhile, the company itself gains trust.
+People’s private profiles are getting exposure, meanwhile, the company itself gains trust.

 Artificial Intelligence is visible in almost every industry, including marketing.
-One of the concepts of AI in marketing is to understand the customer and then predict its behaviour.
-Combining data analytics and machine learning makes marketing more efficient and precise.
+One of the concepts of AI in marketing is to understand the customer and then predict its behavior.

-TREND #21: Social Media goes LIVE
+8. Instagram Trends: Social Media goes LIVE

 - B2C is especially visible on platforms such as Instagram, where companies interact directly with their potential buyers.